doublerobotics/d3-sdk/docs/API.md

   "height": 720,
   "reset": false
 }```
+  - `width` and `height` native sizes are 1152x720 or 1728x1080.
+For other sizes, video will be scaled and/or cropped. (optional)
   - Send only one of either `template` or `gstreamer`.
-Possible values for template:
+  - `template` possible values (one string or an array of strings for multiple outputs):
+    - `preheat` turns the camera on, but no output
     - `screen` shows on-screen using "nvoverlaysink"
     - `h264ForWebRTC` hardware encoding to h264 and publishes to the d3-webrtc binary
     - `v4l2` outputs to /dev/video9 and shows up as a webcam "D3_Camera" in Electron/Chromium
+    - Note: When sending an array of outputs, only native sizes are possible.
-  - `reset` will reset the gstreamer output (optional)
+  - `reset` will reset the template/gstreamer output (optional)
 - camera.setMaxFps
   - parameters: ```{
   "fps": 30